High Risk to Colorado Horse Owners, Equine Herpes Virus (EHV-1)

 If you are concerned that your horse may be showing symptoms, please call your local veterinarian immediately.

-Please direct any questions to the Colorado Department of Agriculture by calling (303) 239-4100 or visit their website at www.colorado.org/ag.
-For more information please visit the American Association of Equine Practitioners website at www.AAEP.org.
+Please direct any questions to the Colorado Department of Agriculture by calling (303) 239-4100.
+For more information please contact the American Association of Equine Practitioners.

 UPDATE May 23, 2011: Garfield County Fairgrounds quarantine of facilities to protect against virus contamination